Eboreg/de-googling/README.md

 # Updating the OS

-/e/ sometimes prompts you to install an OS update, which you of course should.
+E sometimes prompts you to install an OS update, which you of course should.
 However, this also automatically encrypts the Data partition, making you lose your sweet root privileges.
 So, whenever it wants to update, here is what to do.
 Don't forget to uncheck the "install TWRP app" every time you exit TWRP, if you experience the same trouble as me with that one (see previous section).

 1. Manually back up any images, documents, etc that you want to keep.
 My preferred method of doing this:
    ```